andrew henderson menu

 The Benefits of a US Bank Account

-As hinted at before, the US is under no obligation whatsoever to share your financial data with the rest of the world.
-And as a consequence, it can well work like the offshore accounts of old, while the Caribbean and the like are suffering gravely under their reporting obligations.
+As hinted at before, the US is under no obligation to share your financial data with the rest of the world.
+As a consequence, it can well work like the offshore accounts of old, while the Caribbean and the like are suffering gravely under their reporting obligations.

-All the big institutionalized tax havens like the United States and the Netherlands (the ones nobody thinks of as tax havens) are cracking down and putting the squash on these tiny little islands.
-It’s not just about chopping down on tax havens in general, it’s also a competitive move.
+All the major institutionalised tax havens like the United States and the Netherlands (the ones nobody thinks of as tax havens) are cracking down and putting the squash on these tiny little islands.
+It’s not just about chopping down on tax havens in general – it’s also a competitive move.

 There are different ways to structure your business and banking to make this work to your advantage.
 And there are certain banks you should probably want to go to.
 Don’t just go to your local branch.

-You could, and there could be tax benefits, but if you’re planning on doing a more robust business you should probably choose a higher-brow bank that’s more open to wire transfers and other international-level operations.
+If you’re planning on doing a more robust business, you should probably choose a higher-brow bank that’s more open to wire transfers and other international-level operations.

 Why US Expats Should Keep Their US Bank Account